American Forts: East

 (1862 - 1865), Bald Head Island

-An extensive CSA earthworks fort located west and south of the lighthouse.
-The lighthouse was built in 1818.
-The main work was called Battery Holmes (eight guns and two magazines revetted with palmetto logs), located at the extreme western tip of the point.
-This section may have eroded away.
-Continuing southeast was Battery #1 (one gun and a magazine) and Battery #2 (one gun).
-These also may have eroded away.
-Along the line northeast to the lighthouse was located Battery #3 (five guns and two magazines), an unfinished battery, and then Battery #4 (four guns and two magazines) surrounding the lighthouse.
-This portion still exists.
-The fort was destroyed to avoid Union capture in January 1865.
+An extensive CSA earthworks fort located adjacent to and south of the 1818 lighthouse.
+The main work, also called Battery Holmes (eight guns and two magazines revetted with palmetto logs), was located at the then extreme western tip of Bald Head Point.
+This section has since eroded away.
+Continuing southeast was Battery #1 (one gun and a magazine) and Battery #2 (one gun) to cover any approach from Cape Fear Point.
+These also have eroded away.
+Along the fortified line running northeast from Battery #2 to the lighthouse was located Battery #3 (five guns and two magazines), an unfinished battery, and then Battery #4 (four guns and two magazines), which surrounded the lighthouse alongside Lighthouse Creek.
+Only this portion currently still exists.
+Battery #4 may have also been known as Fort Hedrick according to some sources.
+Confederate sources appear to differentiate Fort Holmes and Fort Hedrick as two separate works.
+The complex was abandoned and destroyed to avoid Union capture in January 1865.
+The present lighthouse ("Old Baldy") was built in 1818, replacing an earlier 1795 light.
+It was darkened during the war, not relit until 1879.
+Admission fee to lighthouse and museum.
+Passenger-only ferry from Southport (fee).

 ¤ COAST DEFENSES of WILMINGTON